Am I Lowering My Credit Score With Multiple Loan Applications?

 - apply only for an amount you can realistically afford to repay.

 This reduces unnecessary enquiries, lowers the risk of repeated declines, and helps you approach the process more strategically.
+The practical aim is not to avoid all applications.
+It is to avoid weak applications, duplicated applications, and panic-driven applications.

 What to do before you apply again